itayakad/bene-master/README.md

-# JUNO 🌿
+# The Bear Necessitites (BeNe) 🐻

-**JUNO** is a cross-platform fitness tracking app designed for users who want to live healthier without obsessing over details.
-Built with modern tools, JUNO lets you log meals, track workouts, and monitor hydration on both web and mobile—all synced through Firebase.
+**BeNe** is a cross-platform fitness tracking app designed for users who want to live healthier without obsessing over details.
+Built with modern tools, BeNe lets you log meals, track workouts, and monitor hydration on both web and mobile—all synced through Firebase.

 ---

 ## 📱 Mobile & Web Versions

-JUNO is built with **two platforms**, sharing the same backend:
+BeNe is built with **two platforms**, sharing the same backend:

 | Platform | Folder   | Stack Used                  |
 |----------|----------|-----------------------------|